Russia withdraws troops after Ukraine encircles key city

 The fighting comes at a pivotal moment in Russian President Vladimir Putin’s war.
 Facing Ukrainian gains on the battlefield — which he frames as a U.S.-orchestrated effort to destroy Russia — Putin this week heightened threats of nuclear force and used his most aggressive, anti-Western rhetoric to date.

 Russia’s Defense Ministry claimed to have inflicted damage on Ukrainian forces in battling to hold Lyman, but said outnumbered Russian troops were withdrawn to more favorable positions.
-Kyiv’s air force said it moved into Lyman, and the Ukrainian president’s chief of staff posted photos of a Ukrainian flag being hoisted on the town’s outskirts.
+Ukrainian forces moved into the city, and Zelenskyy’s chief of staff posted photos of a Ukrainian flag being hoisted on the town’s outskirts.

-Lyman had been an important link in the Russian front line for both ground communications and logistics.
-Located 160 kilometers (100 miles) southeast of Kharkiv, Ukraine’s second-largest city, it is in the Donetsk region near the border with Luhansk region, both of which Russia annexed Friday after a local “referendum” was held at gunpoint.
+Lyman had been an important link in the Russian front line for ground communications and logistics.
+Located 160 kilometers (100 miles) southeast of Kharkiv, Ukraine’s second-largest city, it’s in the Donetsk region near the border with Luhansk, two regions that Russia annexed Friday.

 Ukrainian forces have retaken vast swaths of territory in a counteroffensive that started in September.
 They have pushed Russian forces out of the Kharkiv area and moved east across the Oskil River.

 Meanwhile, on the Russian-annexed Crimean Peninsula, the governor of the city of Sevastopol announced an emergency situation at an airfield there.
-Explosions and huge billows of smoke could be seen from a distance by beachgoers in the Russian-held resort.
-Authorities said a plane rolled off the runway at the Belbek airfield and ammunition that was reportedly on board caught fire.
+Explosions and huge billows of smoke could be seen by beachgoers in the Russian-held resort.
+Authorities said a plane rolled off the runway at the Belbek airfield, and said ammunition on board had caught fire.

 Russia annexed the Black Sea peninsula of Crimea from Ukraine in 2014 in violation of international law.

-Russian bombardments have intensified in recent days as Moscow moved swiftly with its latest annexation and ordered a mass mobilization at home to bolster its forces.
+Russian bombardment has intensified in recent days as Moscow moved swiftly with its latest annexation and ordered a mass mobilization at home to bolster its forces.
 The Russian call-up has proven unpopular at home, prompting tens of thousands of Russian men to flee the country.

-Ukraine’s president, Volodymyr Zelenskyy, and his military have vowed to keep fighting to liberate the regions Putin claimed to have annexed Friday, and other Russian-occupied areas.
+Zelenskyy and his military have vowed to keep fighting to liberate the regions that Putin claimed to have annexed Friday, and other Russian-occupied areas.

 Ukrainian authorities accused Russian forces of targeting two humanitarian convoys in recent days, killing dozens of civilians.